Batak: Reburial

 Batak tugu on the island of Samosir, Lake Toba, December 1984.

 The burial tradition includes a reburial ceremony in which the bones of one's ancestors are reinterred several years after death.
 This secondary burial is known among the Toba Batak as mangongkal holi, among the Karo as nurun-nurun.
 In a ceremony lasting several days the bones of a particularly honored ancestor and those of his descendants are exhumed, cleaned, mourned and finally laid to rest again in a bone house known as a tugu or tambak:

 "On the morning of the first day of the festival the graves in the cemetery are opened and the bones of the ancestors that are still there are removed.
 The unearthing of the skulls is presented as especially moving.
 The bones are collected in baskets lined with white cloth and then ritually cleaned by the women using the juice of various citrus fruits.
 The exhumation and cleaning of the bones is accompanied by the singing of laments.
 The bones are kept in the baskets in the tugu until the next morning, when the remains are wrapped in traditional cloths (ulos) and transferred from the baskets to small wooden coffins.
 After long speeches and a communal prayer the coffins are nailed down and placed in the chambers of the tugu.
 A feast consisting of meat and rice follows and traditional dances are performed."

 In ancient times these sarcophagi were carved from stone or constructed from wood and later brick.
 Nowadays they are made of cement or concrete.
 Large and very ornate tugu can be seen around Lake Toba and on the island of Samosir.

 One motive for the reburial ceremony appears to be to raise the status of the begu of the deceased.
 Traditional Batak beliefs hold that the dead occupy a hierarchical status similar to the social position they held in life.
 This means that a rich and powerful individual remains influential after death, and this status can be elevated if the family holds a reburial ceremony.
 A rich descendant can advance a begu to the status of a sumangot by means of a great ceremony and a horja feast which can last up to seven days.
 In antiquity a vast number of pigs, cattle or even buffalo were slaughtered at such festivals, and the gondang orchestra provided an accompaniment.

-The next level up from the sumangot is the sombaon, who are the spirits of important ancestors who lived ten to twelve generations ago.
+The next level up from the sumangot is the sombaon, who are the spirits of ancestors who lived ten to twelve generations ago.
 To raise a sumangot to a sombaon requires another great festival, a santi rea, often lasting several months, during which the inhabitants of the whole district come together.
-These powerful ancestor spirits offer protection and good fortune to their descendants, but the ceremony also serves to establish new kinship groups descended from the ancestor thus honored.
+These ancestor spirits offer protection and good fortune to their descendants, but the ceremony also serves to establish new kinship groups descended from the ancestor thus honored.